-Pursuant to division (B) of section 4729.552 of the Revised Code, a new terminal distributor of dangerous drug license with a pain management clinic classification will not be issued until the physician owner(s), or if incorporated the physician officers, of the pain management clinic submit fingerprints to the Ohio bureau of criminal identification and investigation (BCI&I) for a criminal records check.
+Pursuant to division (B) of section 4729.552 of the Revised Code, a new terminal distributor of dangerous drug license with a pain management clinic classification will not be issued until the physician owner(s), or, if incorporated, the physician officers of the pain management clinic submit fingerprints to the Ohio bureau of criminal identification and investigation (BCI&I) for a criminal records check.
 Additionally, a criminal records check is required every time there is a change in ownership for each new owner(s) or officer(s).
-The criminal records check shall consist of both a BCI&I criminal records check and a federal bureau of investigations (FBI) records check.
+All criminal records checks conducted in accordance with this rule shall consist of both a BCI&I criminal records check and a federal bureau of investigations (FBI) records check.
 The results of the criminal records check must be sent directly to the Ohio state board of pharmacy from BCI&I. To be considered valid, the criminal records check must have been performed within the past twelve months.
 After the board receives the results of all of the required criminal records checks the license process will proceed.
 The physician owner(s) or physician officers must submit electronic fingerprint impressions as described in rule 4729-5-12 of the Administrative Code.